who-blackbird/who-blackbird.github.io/contents/phasing.md

 The `paternal_allele | maternal_allele` annotation used in WhatsHap is a convention started with the 1000 genomes project and kept afterwards.

 Open the `phasing/pedigree_phased.vcf` file on IGV and have a look at the VCF file.
-It reports the annotated
+It reports the variants of the trio.

 <img src="//raw.githubusercontent.com/who-blackbird/who-blackbird.github.io/master/images/PedigreePhase.png" alt="img_1" class="inline"/>

 ## Phasing - Excercise

-If you made it this far and you still spare some time, there is a quick exercise you may want to do.
-For sample2 and sample3 we have VCF and BAM file.
-However, the bam files are derived from Illumina sequencing.
-You can try to phase this samples ans cehck the haplotype you get to the one we got for sample1
+If you made it this far and you still have time and stamina, there is a quick exercise you may want to do.
+For sample2 and sample3 we have VCF and BAM files.
+However, the BAM files are derived from Illumina sequencing.
+You can try to phase this samples and compare the haplotype you get to the one we got for sample1.